 Blood tests that may be performed in addition to a thyroid panel may include:

-- Calcitonin - to help detect the presence of excessive calcitonin production as can occur with C-cell hyperplasia and medullary thyroid cancer
+- Calcitonin - to help diagnose C-cell hyperplasia and medullary thyroid cancer

-- Thyroglobulin - to monitor treatment of thyroid cancer
+- Thyroglobulin - primarily to monitor treatment and recurrence of thyroid cancer

 - Thyroxine-binding globulin (TBG) - to evaluate patients with abnormal T4 and T3 levels

 Reverse T3 (RT3 or REVT3) is a biologically inactive form of T3.
 Normally, when T4 is converted to T3 in the body, a certain percentage of the T3 is in the form of RT3.
 When the body is under stress, such as during a serious illness, thyroid hormone levels may be outside of normal ranges even though there is no thyroid disease present.
 RT3 may be elevated in non-thyroidal conditions, particularly the stress of illness.
 It is generally recommended that thyroid testing be avoided in hospitalized patients or deferred until after a person has recovered from an acute illness.
 Use of the RT3 test remains controversial, and it is not widely requested.